 If time-outs are just used to buy you a few minutes of peace, or if they go for a longer duration of time than recommended, you may be undermining your authority without even realizing it.
 Time-outs should be used to help teach kids boundaries and consequences.
 Here's how to use time-outs as effectively as possible.

 Be specific about 'why': Time-outs need to have a clear purpose to them.
 How are your kids going to learn about consequences for their actions if they don’t know which actions put them in time-out in the first place?
 Before you send your kids to time-out, clearly state why they need to go.

-Discuss the infraction: Before your child is released from time-out, take a moment to sit down and talk about what happened.
-Help them understand what they did wrong and why they had to go in time-out.
-This will help them learn about the boundaries you have set, and will provide them with a sense of specific consequences for specific bad acts.
+Discuss the infraction: Before your child is released from a time-out, take a moment to sit down and talk about what happened.
+Help them understand what they did wrong and why they had to go to time-out.
+This will help them learn about the boundaries you have set and will provide them with a sense of specific consequences for specific bad acts.

 Create a designated time-out area: Choose a specific area of the house where your kids know they'll be sent when naughty.
 Make it a place where you can easily keep your eye on them, like a living room chair, apart from the family, but close enough to be monitored.
 Resist the urge to put them in their room.
 Having a 'usual' time-out place in public reinforces a sense of consistency and that kids need to know they're being watched.

 Limit communication: All kids react differently to time-outs.
 Some may sit silently, some may cry or whine, and some may start to get chatty.
 Depending on your child's age, talking should be limited to "musts" only.
 However, be prepared for your kids to invent reasons to talk to you.
 This is why it's important to set an age-appropriate amount of time, so your kids know when it's okay to talk again.